metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `dns_policy` (String) Set DNS policy for the pod.
 Defaults to 'ClusterFirst'.
 Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.
 DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.
 To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'.
 - `enable_service_links` (Boolean) EnableServiceLinks indicates whether information about services should be injected into pod's environment variables, matching the syntax of Docker links.
 Optional: Defaults to true.
 - `ephemeral_containers` (Attributes List) List of ephemeral containers run in this pod.
 Ephemeral containers may be run in an existing pod to perform user-initiated actions such as debugging.
 This list cannot be specified when creating a pod, and it cannot be modified by updating the pod spec.
 In order to add an ephemeral container to an existing pod, use the pod's ephemeralcontainers subresource. (see [below for nested schema](#nestedatt--spec--template--spec--ephemeral_containers))
-- `host_aliases` (Attributes List) HostAliases is an optional list of hosts and IPs that will be injected into the pod's hosts file if specified.
-This is only valid for non-hostNetwork pods. (see [below for nested schema](#nestedatt--spec--template--spec--host_aliases))
+- `host_aliases` (Attributes List) HostAliases is an optional list of hosts and IPs that will be injected into the pod's hosts file if specified. (see [below for nested schema](#nestedatt--spec--template--spec--host_aliases))
 - `host_ipc` (Boolean) Use the host's ipc namespace.
 Optional: Default to false.
 - `host_network` (Boolean) Host networking requested for this pod.
 Use the host's network namespace.
 If this option is set, the ports that will be used must be specified.
 Default to false.
 - `host_pid` (Boolean) Use the host's pid namespace.
 Optional: Default to false.